 - 2.1 Valuers are reminded that the Red Book applies to the provision of valuation advice for residential mortgages.
-Specific attention is drawn to the requirements in PS 1 and 2, Compliance with standards where a written valuation is provided and Ethics, competency, objectivity and disclosures, and VPGA2, Valuation of Interests for Secured Lending. - 2.2 The role of the valuer is to advise the lender: - (a) on the nature of the property and any factors revealed during the inspection that are likely to materially affect its value; - (b) the market value (and/or market rent if required), with specified assumptions or special assumptions; - (c) where there are serious cases of disrepair or obvious potential hazards revealed during the inspection that have a material impact on the value; and - (d) where requested, on the suitability of the property for a mortgage loan advance. - 2.3 Valuers must not accept instructions to make recommendations as to the length of the term, or the amount to be advanced.
+Specific attention is drawn to the requirements in PS 2 Ethics, competency, objectivity and disclosures, and VPGA 2. - 2.2 The role of the valuer is to advise the lender: - (a) on the nature of the property and any factors revealed during the inspection that are likely to materially affect its value; - (b) the market value (and/or market rent if required), with specified assumptions or special assumptions; - (c) where there are serious cases of disrepair or obvious potential hazards revealed during the inspection that have a material impact on the value; and - (d) where requested, on the suitability of the property for a mortgage loan advance. - 2.3 Valuers must not accept instructions to make recommendations as to the length of the term, or the amount to be advanced.
 These decisions are solely the responsibility of the lender. - 2.4 When agreeing terms of engagement the valuer must comply with the requirements of VPS 1.
-Reference to this guidance will provide the information required under the minimum terms (a) to (r) of VPS 1 -3.1. - 2.5 It is recognised that some lenders may have standard terms of engagement that refer to this guidance.
-The valuer must ensure that in confirming the terms, whether as a generic standing instruction or for an individual instruction, all the requirements within VPS 1-3.1 are addressed.
+Reference to this specification will provide the information required under the minimum terms (a) to (o) of VPS 1. - 2.5 It is recognised that some lenders may have standard terms of engagement that refer to this specification.
+The valuer must ensure that in confirming the terms, whether as a generic standing instruction or for an individual instruction, all the requirements within VPS 1 are addressed.
 Where generic standing terms of engagement are in place, these must be assumed to apply in all subsequent cases, subject to any specific amendments that may be required. - 2.6 Where a request incorporates special requirements for instance, a limited or no inspection, or special assumptions the valuer must clarify them and consider any potential impact on the fee before accepting the instruction. - 2.7 In some cases for instance, where the property is known to be exceptional; has extensive grounds; is of architectural or historical interest; is located in a conservation area; or is of unusual construction consideration should be given as to whether the valuer has the appropriate knowledge and skills to undertake the valuation competently on standard terms.
-If not the instruction should be declined (see PS 2 Ethics, Competency, Objectivity and Disclosures).
+If not the instruction should be declined (see PS 2 Ethics, competency, objectivity and disclosures.)
 Where it is discovered on arrival at the property that it is exceptional or even includes some commercial property element, consideration should be given to referring back to the lender and further instructions should be sought. - 2.8 Some lenders may specify within their lending policies certain types of property that are unsuitable for lending, or certain conditions that would make a property unsuitable.
 Such properties may be identified only during the inspection or when making enquiries, and in such cases the valuer will advise the lender and await further instructions.